 As For My Self:

 I have been partially deaf since birth.
 In the low frequency sounds my hearing loss was moderate to severe.
 In high frequency it was profound.
 Thus affecting my ability speak and hear.
 It has been one hell of a ride.
 My speaking and writing style tend to be short and to the point as you can see here.
 There were so many times in my life when I could have vaulted ahead of my contemporaries but just couldn't pull it off due to my lack of communication skills.
 Despite not having the gift of gab, I was able to carve a decent living, enough to support and raise a family.
 In December, 2011 I received a Cochlear Implant.
 It is good but not great.
 It will never make up for the lost years.

 Just when you thought your bird nesting days were over along comes the grandchildren.
-The phantom umbilical cord returns with all the cares and worries that it entails.
+The phantom umbilical cord returns with all the joys, cares and worries that it entails.
 Where your pleasure resides, your pain resides.

 Child development in the first five years is so critical when it comes to acquiring emotional stability, bonding, trust and communication skills.
-Any kind of prolonged negative stimulus can create development delays and or at worst, life long phobia of one kind or another.
+Any kind of prolonged negative stimulus can create development delays and or at worst, life long phobia of one kind or another. other.
 The following idiom certainly applies.
 "As the twig is bent so is the tree inclined".

 Impossible to know in the here and now

 Restricted and confined as we are.